sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_3.rst

 what I pointed out earlier: the χ² test is based on an approximation, specifically on the assumption that the binomial distribution starts to look like a normal distribution for large *N*.
-One problem with thit is that it often does not quite work, especially when you have only got 1 degree of freedom (e.g., when you are doing a test of independence on a 2 × 2 contingency table).
+One problem with this is that it often does not quite work, especially when you have only got 1 degree of freedom (e.g., when you are doing a test of independence on a 2 × 2 contingency table).
-The main reason for thit is that the true sampling distribution for the χ²-statistic is actually discrete (because you are dealing with categorical data!) but the χ² distribution is continuous.
+The main reason for this is that the true sampling distribution for the χ²-statistic is actually discrete (because you are dealing with categorical data!) but the χ² distribution is continuous.
 This can introduce systematic problems.
 Specifically, when *N* is